hyperledger/iroha/docs/source/getting_started/python-guide.rst

 Defining the commands
 ---------------------

-Let's look at the first of the difined commands:
+Let's look at the first of the defined commands:

 .. code-block:: python